 The Picture-in-Picture feature in the Firefox browser makes multitasking with video content easy, no window shuffling necessary.
 With Picture-in-Picture, you can play a video in a separate, scalable window that pops out for viewing on top of all your windows.
 It stays and plays while you go about your other business on other tabs or do things outside of from Firefox.

-To use it, hover your mouse over a video in your Firefox browser to see a small blue Picture-in-Picture message:
+To use it, hover your mouse over a video in your Firefox browser to see a small Picture-in-Picture message:

 Times that the Firefox Picture-in-Picture feature comes in handy:

 Pop out PAW Patrol for your kiddo to watch while you catch up on emails and hold them close for extra snuggles.